The Good Life - According to Children

 To help us change that, we teamed up with think-tank, Tænketanken Mandag Morgen to ask children what matters to them.
 That includes how they feel about school, their families, and the future.
 We even asked what they’d do if they were running the country.

-Here’s a taste of what’s inside.
+Here’s a taste of what’s inside The Good Life.

 1. A loving family is the secret to a good life